-SEPP 55 does not explicitly require that a validation report be submitted to Council following remediation works; however, a Notice of Completion is required under Clause 17.
-The Notice of Completion criteria is specified in clause 18 of SEPP 55.
+The Resilience and Hazards SEPP does not explicitly require that a validation report be submitted to Council following remediation works; however, a Notice of Completion is required.
+The Notice of Completion criteria is specified in clause 4.15 of the SEPP.